TeleStats/PA22_replication/README.md

 ### License for Data

-*Example:* The data are licensed under a MIT license.
+The data are licensed under a MIT license.
 See LICENSE.txt for details.

 ### Summary of Availability